SPEAK VISUALLY Receive practical tips on how to

 As you add fresh content to your blog website, make it a habit to pin them on your Pinterest profile and include a Pin It For Later Link for your followers when you share the Pinterest board on your other social media accounts.

 Tap into your competitors' followers by using Pinalerts to track their pins.
-In the analytics section, find the pinners, scour their profiles and, if they have a sizable audience and are actively sharing your competitor’s content, connect with them.
+In the social media analytics section, find the pinners, scour their profiles and, if they have a sizable audience and are actively sharing your competitor’s content, connect with them.

 There’s a 90% chance of having them follow you back; when this happens, you can expect them to actively share your content as well.